Battle of Zinjibar (2011–2012): Intensified clashes and army encirclement (June–July 2011)

+Army-tribal offensive (17 July – 10 September 2011)

-On 17 July, the Yemeni military launched an offensive in Zinjibar, with reinforcements including tanks, rocket launchers, and 500 soldiers, primarily from the 119th Infantry Brigade, being sent to the city along with 450 pro-government tribal fighters.
+On 17 July, the Yemeni military launched an offensive in Zinjibar, with reinforcements primarily from the 119th Infantry Brigade being sent to the city along with 450 pro-government tribal fighters.
 Ansar al-Sharia had been losing support from the tribes of Abyan in the lead up to the offensive, with tribal gunmen having cut supply lines to the city by 13 July.
-Backed by heavy tank shelling and rocket attacks from naval ships off the coast, the reinforcements advanced from the west to lift the siege on the 25th Mechanized Brigade.
-Dozens of casualties were also reported in the east as militants fought army and tribal forces attempting to enter the city.
-By 20 July, the 119th Infantry Brigade was fighting in the al-Khamila and Dio neighborhoods of western Zinjibar, as units from the 31st Armoured Brigade and 119th Infantry Brigade were entrenched in clashes after being attacked at the Zinjibar Bridge from al-Kawd.
-On 22 July, tribal forces secured the road from Shabwah Governorate to Shuqrah in Abyan, a main highway leading to Zinjibar.
-By 25 July, residents reported that Ansar al-Sharia fighters were present only in some pockets of Zinjibar and that government forces were starting to close in on the city.
+Backed by heavy tank shelling and rocket attacks from naval units off the coast, the reinforcements advanced from the west to lift the siege on the 25th Mechanized Brigade, clashing with militants in the al-Khamila and Dio neighborhoods of Zinjibar.
+Casualties were also reported in the east as militants fought army and tribal forces attempting to enter the city.
+On 20 July, senior AQAP commanders Ayad al-Shabwani and Awad Mohammed Saleh al-Shabwani were killed in combat, while units from the 31st Armoured Brigade and 119th Infantry Brigade fought against a militant attack at the bridge to Zinjibar in al-Kawd.
+On 21 July, government forces closed off the entrances to Zinjibar.
+The next day, a tribal convoy intercepted a militant convoy heading to Zinjibar, killing one and capturing 10 others.
+By 25 July, residents reported that Ansar al-Sharia was present only in some pockets of the city and that government forces were starting to close in.
+An attempted attack on the 25th Mechanized Brigade base that day left 10 militants dead.
+On 27 July, fighting in the city left 17 militants dead, including veteran Saudi AQAP commander Ibrahim al-Najdi.

-Fighting between the army and the militants intensified at the end of the month as Ramadan was set to begin.
-A major setback in the offensive occurred as result of a friendly fire incident on 29 July, in which a Yemeni warplane launched at least three airstrikes on a communications building shortly after fighters from the Fadhl tribe had pushed Ansar al-Sharia out of it during their advance east towards the city.
-The strikes killed 40 people, including two colonels, a lieutenant colonel, a major and a sheik from the Nahee tribe.
-Tribal commander Mohammed Gaadani said that the incident ruined tribal morale and trust in the government, resulting in tribal forces temporarily withdrawing from the battle to bury their dead as the militants resolidified control over Zinjibar.
-In an Asharq al-Awsat interview published on 30 July, Somali said that reinforcements and supplies for the 25th Mechanized Brigade were yet to have arrived, as the militants had repeatedly ambushed army convoys heading to eastwards to the brigade on the road from Aden.
-More than 100 militants were reported to have been killed in July alone.
+Fighting between the army and the militants intensified near the end of July as Ramadan was set to begin.
+A major setback in the offensive occurred as result of a friendly fire incident on 29 July, in which a Yemeni aircraft launched at least three consecutive airstrikes on a communications building captured by tribal forces during their advance east towards the city.
+The strikes killed 40 people, including two colonels, a lieutenant colonel, a major, and a sheik from the Nahee tribe.
+The incident ruined tribal morale and trust in the government, resulting in tribal forces temporarily withdrawing from the battle to reevaluate their partnership with the army as Ansar al-Sharia resolidified their control over Zinjibar.
+Intense fighting over 29 to 30 July left multiple tribal commanders and military officers dead, including Brigadier General Ahmad Awad Hassan al-Marmi, the army's chief of staff in Abyan.
+Somali told Asharq al-Awsat in an interview that reinforcements and supplies for the 25th Mechanized Brigade were yet to have arrived, as the militants had repeatedly ambushed army convoys heading to eastwards to the brigade on the road from Aden.
+More than 100 militants were believed to have been killed in July alone.